Clear Mascara Is The Essential Your Makeup Kit Is Missing

 Typically, we consider our ultra-black mascara a desert-island essential.
 But what Queen Bey does, we follow.
 And you'll see that there are other beauty lovers who are also skipping the mascara and going au natural — even if they're doing a full-on eye look.
 But if you want to go bare, you don't have to go completely naked.
 According to the pros, clear mascara can make all the difference in curling and defining your lashes without adding too much drama.

-Ahead, find out which clear mascaras makeup artists are using for the naked lash look.
+Ahead, find out which clear mascaras makeup artists and beauty editors are using for the naked lash look.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.